Papel Principal: Production

 In September 2022, the pre-production for the telenovela began.
 Almost a year later, the first scenes began to be filmed on 28 June 2023 in SP Televisão studios, in Oeiras at Parque dos Poetas and in on the outskirts of Lisbon.
-The recordings of the last scenes would be scheduled for March 2024, but due to the bad audiences of the telenovela, it was canceled and had its episodes shortened to less than 150 (minus 50 to 100 episodes than initially planned), with the last scenes being shot in December 21, 2023.
+The recordings of the last scenes would be scheduled for March 2024, but due to the bad audiences of the telenovela, it was canceled and had its episodes shortened to less than 150 (minus 50 to 100 episodes than initially planned), with the last scenes being shot on December 21, 2023.